The64thGamer/cheeseepedia/content/26gbq634kuqp3wyq/content.md

 In either January or February of 1988, both the West Seneca and Amherst Showbiz stores were shuttered.

-## Major Magic's All-Star Pizza Revue
+### Major Magic's All-Star Pizza Revue

 Starting around late February 1988, hiring began for the future Major Magic's restaurants that would replace both of the former Showbiz locations.
 [4] Sometime after this, the new restaurants would open.
 Like most other Major Magic's, both stores housed the Rock 'n Roll Rebellion.
-Though the exact year is unknown, both stores closed in the mid-1990's.
+Though the exact year is unknown, the two locations closed by the mid-1990's.

-## Fate of the Animatronics
+### Fate of the Animatronics

-Unfortunately, the fate and whereabouts of the Rock-afire Explosion and the Rock 'n Roll Rebellion are unknown.
+The fate and whereabouts of the Rock-afire Explosion and the Rock 'n Roll Rebellion are currently unknown.